How To Stop Bone Loss & Osteoporosis

 There are other ways to help bone loss too

-- Adding a moderate amount of calcium (that is around 500 to 600 mg of calcium citrate) every day will improve bone mineralization.
-In fact, calcium is one of the most popular dietary supplements on the market because of excellent marketing and the wide belief that regular supplemental doses of this mineral are essential for building and maintaining healthy bones.
+- Calcium is one of the most popular dietary supplements on the market because of excellent marketing and the wide belief that regular supplemental doses of this mineral are essential for building and maintaining healthy bones.
 However, it has become clear that plant based calcium from your diet is more beneficial while those calcium supplements (the previously mentioned calcium citrate as well as calcium carbonate and more) may actually increase heart attack risk, and other health problems.

 - Supplementing with magnesium, zinc, green tea and curcumin are all excellent ways to improve bone mineralization too.

 - At the same time avoid high protein diets.
 This is because proteins increase acid levels in the body causing de-mineralizing of the bones and perhaps leading to osteoporosis.
 While we are certainly not urging you to become a vegetarian, a much higher proportion of fresh vegetables to meat proteins is the sensible way to eat.
 Fresh, and preferably raw, vegetables will maximize natural minerals.